wilkelab/wilkelab.github.io.archive_sep_2020/classes/SDS348_spring_2016.md

 **11. April 6, 2016**

-* Complete the in-class worksheet, including the "If that was easy..." questions, from Class 21.
+* Complete the in-class worksheet from Class 21, including the "If that was easy..." questions.